 - Trail End Points: Begin this trail at Laguna Niguel Regional Park on Alicia Pkwy and finish at Salt Creek Beach Park in Dana Point

 - Fees: There are parking fees at the lots in Laguna Niguel and Dana Point

 Anaheim Coves Trails

 The Anaheim Coves Trails is clean and family friendly within the neighborhoods of Anaheim.
-It is a nice escape for anyone in the area.
+It is a nice local escape for anyone in the area.